Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to help moderate blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated aids digestion and can help maintain stable blood sugar levels.

-Add a splash of vinegar or lemon juice to your soup or salad.
-The acidity can help slow down the conversion of starches into sugar.
+Add a splash of vinegar to your soup or salad.
+Vinegar can help reduce glucose spikes by improving insulin sensitivity.

 Eat Slowly